LoveDuckie/silverstripe-webp-image/README.md

 [![Build Status](https://travis-ci.org/loveduckie/silverstripe-webp-image.svg?branch=master)](https://travis-ci.org/loveduckie/silverstripe-webp-image)
 [![License](https://poser.pugx.org/loveduckie/silverstripe-webp-image/license)](https://packagist.org/packages/loveduckie/silverstripe-webp-image)

-## Information
+## Overview

-You can read more about the modifications made to this fork, and the reasoning behind it at the link below.
+This module automatically optimizes image assets by converting them to `.webp` format on request.
+Learn more about the WebP image format [here](https://developers.google.com/speed/webp).
+Details about the modifications made to this fork, along with the rationale, can be found at the link below.

 [Tips for Optimizing Page Speeds](https://lucshelton.com/blog/tips-for-optimizing-page-speeds/)

-## Modifications
+## Integration with NGINX

 I've modified this add-on so that `.webp` that are created possess the file name of `file_name_goes_here.<original extension>.webp`.
 The reason for this is so that the images created can be automatically served in place of their original image assets by using a NGINX configuration such as the one below.